 A popular way to illustrate the complementary nature of AI and data analytics is the flywheel model.

-How fast is your organization’s flywheel spinning?
+Over time, a nearly insurmountable competitive advantage can be realized.
+For example, imagine having to compete against Google’s search results ranking algorithm or Amazon’s recommendation engine.How fast is your organization’s flywheel spinning?
 Are your AI capabilities on par with data capabilities?
 Assessing your AI and data analytics practices can help to prioritize your resources and identify imbalances that keep your flywheel from spinning smoothly.
 If your data analytics efforts are mature but you have not begun to experiment with AI, there’s lots of work to be done.
 But it’s important to press on, because organizations that score high on combined data and AI capabilities tend to score high in the marketplace, with more efficient operations and innovative products and services.

-If you’re interested in transforming into an exponential enterprise and securing or growing your competitive advantage, you’ll want to focus on building data and AI capabilities together, to the highest levels you can attain.
+As you build your organization’s virtuous cycles, remember the goal is to generate your own datasets and build AI capabilities in a way that enables you to trust your own data, achieve more valuable insights, and make better decisions.If you’re interested in transforming into an exponential enterprise and securing or growing your competitive advantage, you’ll want to focus on building data and AI capabilities together, to the highest levels you can attain.
 Your future strategy development must maximize the use of exponential technologies like AI and data analytics.
 The difference between success and failure lies in ensuring your organization’s capabilities and culture are setting you up with the right future-proofed foundation.